-Erin (Gluten-Free Fitness and Nutrition) ~ “For me, if I’ve been glutened, I take digestive enzyme capsules as soon as possible, and then continue with them throughout the period of time I feel sick anytime I eat something.
+Erin (Gluten-Free Fitness) ~ “For me, if I’ve been glutened, I take digestive enzyme capsules as soon as possible, and then continue with them throughout the period of time I feel sick anytime I eat something.
 I stay very well hydrated and drink lots of water and soothing teas, like chamomile, mint, and marshmallow.
 If it’s really bad, I will take activated charcoal capsules.
 I keep any food intake very mild and minimal until I am feeling better, I generally stick to fruit and eggs or protein shakes if I feel really horrific, with some homemade yogurt for the probiotics.
 I will also double up on L-glutamine for at least a week, and if I’m not taking probiotic capsules at that point I will begin again.”

 Naomi (Straight Into Bed Cake Free and Dried) ~ “I would second the Epsom salt baths and especially the bone broth.
 My personal solution has always been to cut everything out that is not healing for the gut, until things are back to normal.
 This means, no grains, nuts, pulses, sugar, dairy, alcohol or cocoa for a period of a week to four weeks depending on severity.
 Things to eat are: stews, soups and broths – drinking just broth every hour for the first 24 hours can help too.
 Slow cooked meals are the best, meat on the bone and easily digested vegetables such as squash, carrots, spinach, and leek are the best to start with.
 Adding a raw egg yolk to each bowl of stew (up to three per day) makes the meal even more nourishing and creamy!
 Then start bringing in fermented dairy (yogurt, kefir and cheese), nuts, pulses and finally grains and sugars when you are ready.
 The process takes a different amount of time for everyone.”